Version

 Tracking and debugging information

-Outgoing (depending on an actual usage)
+Outgoing (depending on actual usage)

 JDBC